 Imagine that there was a treasure chest (block) full of gold coins (Bitcoins) and this chest was locked with a padlock.
 Next to the chest is a guy with a pile of keys (complex equations) and one of these keys opens the chest.

 Now you and a hundred other people all want the coins inside this chest, so the guy tells you to form a line.
 The first person steps forward and is given one key to try.
 When it doesn’t open he goes to the back of the line and waits and the next person tries.
-This continues until someone’s key opens the chest and the get to keep the gold.
+This continues until someone’s key opens the chest and they get to keep the gold.

 Now, whether mining is profitable or a good idea for the average person is another question entirely.
-I hope that helps explain things a bit and would love to hear your comments, so please post below and share in the discussion.